archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/README.md

 8. Create Azure Key Vault

 ### Prerequisites ##
-* Create Service Principal and once the App has been registered save the Application id , Tenant id and Secret Details.
+* Create Service Principal: Once the service principal App has been registered save the Application id , Tenant id and Secret Details.
 In our case Service Prinicipal with the name orderprocessing has been created .
 Following this link to get details how to create Service Principal		https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal

-* Create Azure Key Vault , Select "Access policies" and then click "Add Access Policy" to create a new Pplicy.
+* Create Azure Key Vault: Once Azure Key Vault has been created ; Select "Access policies" and then click "Add Access Policy" to create a new Pplicy.
 Select the "key, secret, and certificate permissions" you want to grant your application.
 Select the service principal (in our case Service prinipal name : dataprocessing) created previously.
 Then select Add to add the access policy and Save to commit your changes.
+Save the value of DNS Name .
+In our case DNS Name:https://archiekv.vault.azure.net/
  ![HDInsight Kafka Schema Registry](https://github.com/archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/blob/master/Images/AzureKeyVaultAccessPolicy.png)

- Create a Secret and save the Name of the Secret.
+ Create Azure Key Vault Secret and save the Name of the Secret.
 In our case Secret name is : adlsgen2secret.
  ![HDInsight Kafka Schema Registry](https://github.com/archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/blob/master/Images/CreateAzureKeyVaultSecret.png)

-* Make sure the Azure Storage Account has "Storage Blob Data Owner" role assigned to the Service Prinipal.
+* Make sure the Azure Storage Account created has "Storage Blob Data Owner" role assigned to the Service Prinipal.
 Following should be the Access Controls for Storage Account
  ![HDInsight Kafka Schema Registry](https://github.com/archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/blob/master/Images/AzureStorageAccessControl.png)

 ### Create a ResourceGroup ie: DataProcessingRG ###